snowflakedb/snowflake-kafka-connector/README-TEST.md

 ## Regression Test

  Jenkins is used for regression test.
-The job is of name `ConnectorRegress_kafka_master`.
-In regression test we checkout the most recent master branch from GitHub and run unit test and integration test.
-We build the connector and test against two Snowflake deployments: qa1 and preprod3.
+The seed job is of name `ConnectorRegressRunner`.
+In regression test we checkout code from GitHub and run unit test and integration test.
+We build the connector and test against Snowflake deployed on preprod3.
 This test helps us to identify breaking change in Snowflake before Snowflake releases.
+There are three sub-jobs:

+`ConnectorRegress_kafka_v1.4.3`: test Kafka Connector version 1.4.3.

+`ConnectorRegress_kafka_v1.5.0`: test Kafka Connector version 1.5.0.

+`ConnectorRegress_kafka_master`: test Kafka Connector most recent master branch.

 ## Related file short description